REACH

 The Racial and Ethnic Approaches to Community Health – REACH program is a priority effort of the Centers for Disease Control & Prevention.

-For more than 20 years, the REACH program has partnered with communities to reduce health disparities among racial and ethnic groups in America.
+For 25 years, the REACH program has partnered with communities to reduce health disparities among racial and ethnic groups in America.
 The REACH program uses culturally tailored interventions to address chronic disease and preventable risk behaviors.

 REACH works by actively engaging communities to plan and execute strategies that work – culturally and appropriately.
 Strategies include: